5o1z/5o1z.github.io/source/_posts/2025/TamuCTF/index.md

 ### Bonus

-After this solution I read some solutions from other participants.
+After this solution I read some solutions from other participants (you can visit this guy [write-up](https://deltabluejay.me/posts/Seven/)).
 I realized that we can use SROP, because when the `read` function finishes reading our string the value it returns will be the number of bytes it read.
 Still the same but here we will use SROP to call mprotect with `syscall; ret` taken from our first shellcode (since the address is fixed we can take it freely).
 Then deploy a shellcode with 0xf bytes to setup RAX.
 Finally read the ORW shellcode in and execute it

 ```py
 def srop():